 Setting business goals is a difficult process.
 You’re forced to evaluate what makes your organization successful, and to visualize its future.
 Yet, without setting goals your organization will have no destination.
 And without a destination, how will your team know the direction it needs to take?

 The outcome of failing to set goals is failure.
-An organization that, at best, meanders, and at worst, falls into a pit of workplace complacency that leads to the ultimate failure.
+An organization that, at best, meanders, and at worst, falls into a pit of workplace complacency leads to ultimate failure.

 It’s clear that an organization with goals should be more proactive, energized and motivated to compete in its market today and create its own market for tomorrow.
-However, organizations that set goals often fail to follow them through.
-It may be difficult to imagine, but according to research (including the 2010 Annual Staples National Small Business Survey) up to 80% of small businesses don’t track their business goals.
+However, organizations that set goals often fail to follow through with them.
+According to research (including the 2010 Annual Staples National Small Business Survey) up to 80% of small businesses don’t track their business goals.
 The problem lies in how goals are set.

 In this article, we’ll examine why goal-setting so often fails.
 You’ll also learn how your organization can use a SMART goal formula.
 It’s this that will energize teams and guarantee that your people are engaged in business goals from the outset.